datumorphism/datumorphism.github.io/content/awesome/curriculum/index.md

 ### Computer Science

 > These theories make people think faster.
-They don't pose direct limits on what data scientist can do but they will definitely give data scientists a boost.
+They don't pose direct limits on what data scientists can do but they will definitely give data scientists a boost.

 - Data Structures
 - Complexity